-The local currency, Khmer Riel (KHR), was introduced in 1980.
-The Cambodian economy is classified as partially dollarized, given that the US dollar circulates in conjunction with an official national currency, as opposed to fully dollarized economies where the dollar is the only legal tender.
-80% of deposits and credits in the banking system are made in United States Dollars (US\$).
+The local currency, the Khmer Riel (KHR), was introduced in 1980.
+The Cambodian economy is classified as partially dollarised, given that the US dollar circulates in conjunction with the official national currency, as opposed than fully dollarised economies where the dollar is the only legal tender.
+Based on the economic and monetary statistics report issued in November 2022 by the National Bank of Cambodia, 89% of the deposits of Cambodian residents and non-residents are denominated in foreign currency.